apocas/restai/README.md

 - `make install`
 - `make start`

+## Docker

+- Edit the .env file accordingly
+- `docker compose --env-file .env up --build`

+You can specify profiles `docker compose --profile redis --profile mysql ....` to include additional components like the redis cache backend or a DB server, here are the supported profiles:

+- `--profile redis` Starts and sets redis as the cache backend
+- `--profile mysql` Starts and enables Mysql as the database server
+- `--profile postgres` Starts and enables Postgres as the database server

 ## API

 - **Endpoints**: All the API endpoints are documented and available at: [Endpoints](https://apocas.github.io/restai/api.html)